awkannan/zmk-smart-rgbled-widget/README.md

 These layer indicators will only be active on the central part of a split keyboard, since peripheral parts aren't aware of the layer information.

+NOTE: There is currently an unresolved issue with `CONFIG_RGBLED_WIDGET_SHOW_LAYER_COLORS` - the current widget doesn't have logic to prevent resetting RGB state to before layers were changed, so as a result, any RGB settings on layers will be overwritten.

+If you need layer indicators, it's recommended to use `CONFIG_RGBLED_WIDGET_SHOW_LAYER_CHANGE` for now until this issue is fixed.

 > [!TIP]
 > Also see [below](#showing-status-on-demand) for keymap behaviors you can use to show the battery and connection status on demand.